 Outstanding candidates missing either Physics 12 or Chemistry 12 (or their equivalents) are encouraged to apply and will be reviewed on a case-by-case basis.

 What we mean by “approved Grade 12 courses”

 Applicants to UBC are required to write the BC Provincial Exams that are needed for graduation.
 BC Provincial Exam grades, including exams for English 12 or English 12 First Peoples, will be included only if they increase your admission average.
-However, in cases where a significant discrepancy exists (20% or more) between the course grade and the examination grade, UBC reserves the right to use the examination grade only.
+However, in cases where a significant discrepancy exists between the course grade and the examination grade, UBC reserves the right to use the examination grade only.

 The following courses are approved Grade 12 courses.
 They can be used to calculate your admissions average.